kneitinger/dotfiles/README.md

 The shell configuration files are for `bash`, yet designed in a modular way.
 All aliases and environment variables are in separate files that would work for `zsh` environments as well.
-An additional aspect of modularity is based on the `$MODEL` environment variable which conditionally determines settings for different machines in an easily scalable way.
+An additional aspect of modularity is based on the `$HOSTNAME` environment variable which conditionally determines settings for different machines in an easily scalable way.

 Any environment variables or startup scripts that contain personal or private